Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-03-Configure-Message-Encryption.md

 # Lab scenario

-In this lab, you will take on the persona of Holly Dickson, Adatum’s Security Administrator.
-You have been tasked with piloting the use of Microsoft 365 message encryption in Adatum’s Microsoft 365 deployment.
+Microsoft Purview Message Encryption enables organizations to securely share protected emails across any device.
+Users can send encrypted messages not only within Microsoft 365 organizations but also with external parties using services like Outlook.com, Gmail, and other email platforms.

-In this lab you will set up Azure Rights Management for your tenant.
 You will also learn how to create a mail flow encryption rule using the Exchange Admin Center.

 ## Lab objectives